Get a free consultation

-How to Make an Impact in the First 60 Seconds of your Presentation
+How to Make an Impact: The Start of your Presentation

 We all know that people form judgments about us within the first few seconds of meeting us.
 The same is true for presentations.